SAP-samples/btp-msteams-s4-suppliercollab/tutorial/Step3-Configure-SAP-S4HANA/README.md

 2.4 **save_modified** method is overrided to handle the CUD operations.
 In this method, we call the function module **ME_PO_CONFIRM** to save the supplier confirmations.
 ![Local class](./images/5.png)

-    >Note: Use this function module with caution as this is not a released function module
+**Note**: Use this function module with caution as this is not a released function module

 2.5 Now activate the service by clicking the **Publish** button.

 ![Local class](./images/6.png)

 Now you have the service which will be used in the upcoming chapters to read, create, update & delete the supplier confirmations from the extension application deployed in SAP BTP.